Basement Company: Meet the actors

 In September, the Basement Company is performing the legendary New Zealand play The End of the Golden Weather by Bruce Mason.
-In the lead-up to this play about innocence, childhood and growing up in small-town New Zealand, we are profiling three Centrepoint Theatre youth company members each week.
+Today, we conclude our profiles of members of Centrepoint Theatre’s youth company.

 The Details